ITCENTERCESU/Asset_Management_System/README.md

 3. kapag may lumitaw na new window, at wlang error na nakasulat, click OK :)

+NOTE: When commiting, make sure to commit on the "master" branch only :)
 -----------------------------------------------------------------------------------------------------------
 How to PULL? (when somebody that isnt you made a change in a code, and you want to integrate it your code)
 1. In Java EE view, Right Click on your project > Team > Pull > click OK